 Income protection insurance replaces the income lost if you’re unable to work due to injury or sickness.
 It is an important consideration for anyone who relies on an income to maintain their lifestyle.
 The benefit provides a replacement income of up to 75% of your gross wage.
 Payments usually continue until the client is able to return to work on a partial or full-time basis.
 Depending on the contract selected the benefits can last up to the client’s 70th birthday.

 Trauma cover is also referred to as 'critical illness' cover or 'recovery' insurance.
 A serious illness can make it difficult or impossible for you to continue to work.
 If this happens, you will need to find a way to support yourself and your family.
 Trauma cover can provide a financial safety net for such events.
 Trauma insurance provides cover if you are diagnosed with a specified illness or injury.
 These policies include the major illnesses or injuries that will make a significant impact on a person's life, such as cancer or a stroke.
+Trauma insurance cannot be held inside super (unless it was purchased before legislative updates) but can be purchased separately if you want cover.

 Total and permanent disability (TPD)